- United Synagogue Youth - http://www.usy.org -

 OPTION 1: Poland Package with Round Trip Flights (from JFK): $3,495

-LAND PACKAGE in POLAND includes: accommodations for 6 nights at comfortable (3-4 star) hotels: 2 nights in Warsaw, 1 night in Lublin, 3 nights in Krakow; full board kosher-catered meals; mineral water on the bus at all times; entrance fees to museums and sites; local Polish guide; tips for services by Polish staff: Experienced USY Tour Educator (guide): administrator from travel agency to arrange kosher food; deluxe tour-bus; and more.
+LAND PACKAGE in POLAND includes: accommodations for 7 nights at comfortable (3-4 star) hotels: 3 nights in Warsaw, 1 night in Lublin, 3 nights in Krakow; full board kosher meals; mineral water on the bus at all times; entrance fees to museums and sites; local Polish guide; tips for services by Polish staff; experienced USY Tour Educator (guide); administrator from travel agency to arrange kosher food; deluxe tour-bus; and more.

-EXCLUSIONS: Not included in either of the options above: ground transportation in North America; increase in airfare, fuel or airport taxes imposed by the airlines; trip insurance (to cover baggage loss or trip cancellation); donations to synagogues visited; spending money; meals or snacks when waiting for flights in the airports.
+EXCLUSIONS: Not included in either of the options above: ground transportation in North America; increase in airfare, fuel or airport taxes imposed by the airlines; trip insurance (to cover baggage loss or trip cancellation); donations to synagogues visited; medical insurance; spending money; meals or snacks when waiting for flights in the airports.
 We also note that our costs in Poland are quoted in Euros.
-Should there be significant drop in the value of the dollar versus the Euro, USY reserves the right to increase the prices accordingly.
-Regarding medical insurance: Medical Insurance is NOT included; please consult with your insurance company to see what coverage they provide for overseas travel.
-In some cases they might provide coverage for an extra fee.
-You can also check various types of coverage on www.insuremytrip.com and other similar websites.
-Please note: those over the age of 70 may be asked to submit forms signed by their physicians.
+Should there be a significant drop in the value of the dollar versus the Euro, USY reserves the right to increase the prices accordingly.

 LIABILITY: The United Synagogue of Conservative Judaism, their agents and/or their representatives in the USA or abroad (hereinafter, collectively, “Tour Providers”), act only as agents for those passengers traveling on the tour described herein (hereinafter, collectively, “Tour Members”) in making arrangements for hotels, transportation, touring, restaurants, and/or any other services in connection with the itinerary stated herein.
 Tour Providers will exercise reasonable care in making such arrangements.
 However, Tour Providers do not assume any liability whatsoever for any injury, damage, loss, accident, delay or irregularity to any person (including, but not limited to, Tour Members) or property because of any act of failure to act or default of any hotel, carrier, restaurant, company, entity or person rendering any services.
 Tour Providers do not assume any liability whatsoever for any injury, damage, loss, accident, delay or irregularity sustained by a Tour Member due to the actions or inaction of any person or entity who is not the Tour Provider whether during tour activities or not.
 Tour Providers reserve the right to reasonably vary itineraries and substitute components of tour programs at any time between the Tour Member’s signing of the contract for tour services and the actual operation of the tour program without any liability of Tour Providers for any such variations and/or substitutions.
 Tour Providers reserve the right to accept or deny acceptance of any person as a member of any tour.